It's our favourite time of the year, it's time for Karachi Eat!

 "Some favourites returning are Bond Street Waffles, Breast and Loin, Fatso's and some who have been with us from the first fest like Pantry, China Kitchen, the ever so popular Chapli Kabab House, to name a couple."

-The food fest will start on Friday around 4.30pm and end at 11.30pm.
+The food fest will start today around 4.30pm and end at 11.30pm.
 Saturdays and Sundays you can hop over early at noon and eat your heart out till 11.30pm.
 The entrance fee is Rs250.

 Without further ado, here's a sneak peek at some of the vendors who'll be feeding us at Karachi Eat 2017: